-From authentic Italian pasta made from scratch to the freshest sashimi imported from the Japanese coast to a local farm-to-table spot using seasonal Massachusetts ingredients, these are the very best restaurants in Boston.
+From authentic Italian pasta made from scratch to the freshest sashimi imported from the Japanese coast to a local farm-to-table spot using seasonal Massachusetts ingredients, these are the very best restaurants we tried this year in Boston.
 But don’t just take our word for it, add them to your bucket list and go out there and try them for yourself!

 A favorite for Bostonians to the point that many say “they could eat here for the rest of their lives,”Ana Sortun’s farm-to-table Mediterranean restaurant draws on the flavors from her many years traveling the Middle East and surrounding areas.
 You’ll find classics like falafel but made with a twist like homemade pita and beet tahini or kunefeh with dinger syrup and mascarpone ice cream.
 You’ll never have a disappointing bite at this restaurant of perfection that even top Boston chefs are obsessed with.